Ochazuke recipe

 Ochazuke can be customized endlessly.
 Among the most popular toppings are :

-Japanese mint (shiso): a refreshing, herbaceous note.
+Japanese mint (shiso): a refreshing herbal note.

-Our product selection for this recipe:
+Our recommendations for this recipe:

 Japanese cooking essentials